cara-dong/p8105_hw5_md4270/Homework5.md

     ## 5 Birmingham, AL     0.433    0.398     0.468
     ## 6 Boston, MA         0.505    0.465     0.545

-Create a plot that shows the estimates and CIs for each city – check out geom_errorbar for a way to add error bars based on the upper and lower limits.
-Organize cities according to the proportion of unsolved homicides.
+Create a plot that shows the estimates and CIs for each city.
+Organize cities according to the proportion of unsolved homicides:

 ``` r
 results$city_state <- factor(results$city_state, levels = results$city_state[order(results$estimate)])